Find and compare cheap insurance quotes for Canadians

 1,200,000

-monthly users
+monthly active users

-11 years
+12 years

-What is insurance and how does insurance work?
+What is insurance, and how does insurance work?

 While safety may be the best insurance plan, there are some things beyond your control.
-Imagine if there is a burglary attempt on your home, a stolen laptop, you get sick while travelling, or you suddenly contract a terminal illness.
-For those instances, you'll want insurance policies in place to help you through the financial burden.
-There are also cases where insurance is mandatory.
-For example, if you're going to drive a car in Canada, you need at least a basic car insurance policy - third-party liability, accident benefits, direct compensation for property damage and uninsured automobile.
-Most people also opt-in for collision insurance and comprehensive insurance, plus additional endorsements.
+Imagine if there is a burglary attempt on your home, your laptop is stolen, you get sick while travelling, or you suddenly contract a terminal illness.
+In these instances, you'll want insurance policies in place to help you through the financial burden.

 Car insurance